Does the Quran mention Tests?

 The (new) submitter will then have tests in which he/she will have to make a decision either to abide by God’s laws in the Quran or not, under all circumstances.

-All the submitters who have gone through this commitment or admission tests; and those who live up to their commitment subsequently (15:99) experience these words from verse 2:118 which form an incredible blessing from God, “We do manifest the miracles for those who have attained certainty.”
-Submitters experience miracles in their life, some associated with the number 19, designed by God for that submitter.
+All the submitters who have made this commitment and who subsequently live up to their commitment (15:99) experience these words from verse 2:118 which form an incredible blessing from God, “We do manifest the miracles for those who have attained certainty.”
+Submitters experience miracles in their life, some associated with the number 19, designed by God exclusively for that submitter.
 These miracles also provide the clear recognition of presence of God and a great subsequent blessing of being stripped of worry in this life.

 Do the tests ever cease?